Watson-Creative/watson-chatbot/README.md

     - Verify CSS class `watson-processed` is being added to prevent reprocessing
     - Hidden data should only be in the actual message sent to LLM, not displayed

+14. **Greeting showing as plain text instead of HTML**
+    - Check console for "Watson Chat: Greeting replaced with HTML formatting" message
+    - Verify the greeting text matches exactly what's in the JavaScript
+    - Ensure MutationObserver is running (check for errors in console)
+    - Confirm CSS styles for `.watson-greeting-h1` and `.watson-greeting-h2` are loaded
+    - Check that greeting container has expected AnythingLLM classes

 ### Debug Mode

 The code includes extensive console logging with "Watson Chat:" prefix: